kevinveenbirkenbach/cymais/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
-The full license text is available in the [LICENSE file](./LICENSE.txt) of this repository.
+This project is licensed from Kevin Veen-Birkenbach.
+The full license is available in the [LICENSE.md](./LICENSE.md) of this repository.